jbartusiak/torrent-backend-service/README.md

-# Node.js Torrent Backend Service
+# Node.js Transmission Backend Service
 This application allows for searching and downloading torrents using popular providers and transmission-rpc torrent client.